CloudGeometry/cg-devx-core/QUICKSTART.md

    make commits, manage users, and perform other tasks, such as executing Terraform scripts.
 For Github, you can create one following [this guide](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).
-3. A Github Organization.
+3. A GitHub Organization.
 Organizations are used to group repositories, and CGDevX will create a new repo within a specific organization so that it's easy to find and manage later should you decide to stop using CGDevX. you don't have one, please